jneurock/rocky-codes/src/content/posts/better-code-reviews.md

 </p>

-1. The word “probably” makes it hard for the author to understand if the change is important or necessary but it’s likely the reviewer is definitely asking for a change.
-It could be the reviewer trying to be nice and take a softer approach but that likely won’t come across to the author.
+1. The word “probably” makes it hard for the author to understand if the change is important or necessary but it’s likely the reviewer is *definitely* asking for a change.
+It could be that the reviewer is trying to be nice and take a softer approach but that probably won’t come across to the author.
 1. There’s no indication of what the reviewer thinks should be done instead.
 It could be that the reviewer wants to start a conversation but this isn’t obvious.
-In the worst cases an author may try to refactor their code without any help and introduce a new problem or they may ignore this type of feedback, entirely.
+In the worst cases, authors take vague feedback and try to refactor their code without telling anyone.
+This often leads to new, different problems.

-An example of some less vague feedback:
+An example of more clear feedback:

 <p class="margin-btm-2x">
   <picture>